WomenPlusPlus/deploy-impact-22-wikimini-c/Application/extensions/WikiMiniExtension/README.md

-# WikiMini extension for MediaWiki
+# Example extension for MediaWiki

-The WikiMini extension allows the implementation of a educational dashboard.
+The Examples extension is a collection of small example features that implement common extension interfaces in MediaWiki.

 The basic structure of this repository is based on the BoilerPlate extension.